 See also the example file MakeASCIIs.fmp12 in the File Plug-in download.

 For this you need to know the character’s ASCII code, TAB has ASCII code 9.
-See the example file ASCII.fp7 for a list of ASCII codes here:
+See the example file ASCII.fmp12 in the download of Troi Serial Plug-in for a list of ASCII codes.
+You can download Troi Serial Plug-in here.

 First create a global text field, for example called gXplatformReturn, which you set in a script that is run at startup of the file.
 In this script have the following step: